Freezing Coffee Beans: How do you do it the right way?

-Humidity or moisture causes staleness in coffee beans.
+Humidity or moisture causes staleness in specialty coffee beans.
 Humid conditions can also lead to mold and bacterial growth.
 This is a definite no-go when you’re trying to make your coffee beans last longer.

 UV Light Damages Beans (Usually Not An Issue Inside A Freezer)

 UV rays emit energy.
 This energy breaks down all organic matter.
 Sunlight, or any light really, should be avoided.

 Fun Fact: Light damage is known asphotodegradation.

 Choose a storage container that’s totally opaque if you can.
 Otherwise, every time you open your freezer, your coffee beans will be exposed to light.

 4 Steps to Prepare and Freeze Coffee Beans like a Pro

 Remember, only fresh degassed coffee beans can be frozen and preserved.

 If your coffee beans have been sitting out for a few days, you may still be able to save them, but only if you get them in the freezer while they’re still within their “freshness” window.